7 Tips for Coping with a Paranoid Partner

 The truth is a form of loving support.

-Since any person may decline professional help unless they are a danger to self or others in the moment, the illness DDPT is underreported.
+Since any person may decline professional help unless they are a danger to themselves or others at the moment, the illness DDPT is underreported.
 (Kaplan and Sadock Synopsis of Psychiatry, 2014)

 Here are 7 thoughts/suggestions: